 Purity and Concentration of Melatonin

-This melatonin is a pure powder with no fillers, additives or anti-caking agents.
-Store in a cool, dry, dark area away from any heat source of direct sunlight.
+This melatonin is a pure powder with no fillers, additives, or anti-caking agents.
+Store in a cool, dry, dark area away from any heat source or direct sunlight.

 |Measuring Spoon Size